 How To Start Sprinting – And Why We Should All Sprint Sometimes

-This guide will teach you how to start sprinting, discuss the benefits of speed training for long-distance runners and general athletes, give tips to improve sprinting mechanics and provide examples of good sprint workouts for beginners to help you run faster.
+In this guide, we’ll walk you through how to start sprinting, explore the benefits of speed training for endurance runners and general fitness, share tips to refine your sprinting mechanics, and provide beginner-friendly workouts designed to help you run faster and stronger.

 A person sprinting on a track.